apecloud/kubeblocks-addons/examples/postgresql/README.md

   -n kb-system
 ```

-Update `examples/postgresql/backuprepo.yaml` and set fields quoated with `<>` to your own settings and apply it.
+Update `examples/postgresql/backuprepo.yaml` and set fields quoted with `<>` to your own settings and apply it.

 ```bash
 kubectl apply -f examples/postgresql/backuprepo.yaml